Epstein on Family Engagement and Safer Schools

 Other events in the series have or will examine the impact of school resource officers, student risk behaviors, and family engagement on school safety and health.
 As with all School of Education efforts, there is a key emphasis on the effective use of data to improve health and safety.
 In the first installment, Jonathan Links, John Hopkins’ vice provost and chief risk and compliance officer, presented his research on the COPEWELL community resilience model that is being adapted to the public school setting by CSHS, where it will be known as SchoolWell.

-Other scheduled events include a lecture on December 18 by Vanya Jones, an assistant professor at the Bloomberg School of Public Health, about risk behaviors that get in the way of sound practices, a January 15, 2020, talk by Sheldon Greenberg, a School of Education professor and former police officer, on the impact of school resource officers on school violence, and a February 20 lecture by Richard Lofton, an assistant professor at the School of Education, on race, place and systemic inequalities.
+Other events have included a lecture on December 18, 2019, by Vanya Jones, an assistant professor at the Bloomberg School of Public Health, about risk behaviors that get in the way of sound practices, a January 15, 2020, talk by Sheldon Greenberg, a School of Education professor and former police officer, on the impact of school resource officers on school violence, and a February 20 lecture by Richard Lofton, an assistant professor at the School of Education, on race, place and systemic inequalities.